troychaplin/priority-plus-nav-block/readme.txt

 Contributors:      areziaal
-Tags:              block, navigation, responsive, priority-plus Tested up to:      6.8
+Tags:              block, navigation, responsive, priority-plus Tested up to:      6.9
-Stable tag:        0.1.0
+Stable tag:        1.0.0
 License:           GPLv2 or later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-A responsive navigation block that implements the Priority+ pattern, automatically moving items to a "More" dropdown when space is limited.
+A WordPress block plugin that adds Priority+ pattern functionality to core WordPress navigation block.
+It automatically moves navigation items that don't fit into a responsive "More" dropdown menu (default label: "Browse") as the viewport narrows.

 == Description ==

-Priority Nav is a smart navigation block that follows the Priority+ design pattern.
-It displays the most important navigation items in the main menu bar and automatically moves overflow items into a "More" dropdown menu when horizontal space is limited.
+Priority Nav extends the core WordPress Navigation block as a variation, implementing the Priority+ design pattern.
+It displays the most important navigation items in the main menu bar and automatically moves overflow items into a "More" dropdown menu (default label: "Browse") when horizontal space is limited.

 Key Features: